Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 ## 7. Wind System and Motion Vectors

-> "If the wind model produces a visible seam between the blade geometry and the impostor card of the same plant, the stochastic cross-fade cannot hide it — because the cross-fade was designed to hide a *coverage* discontinuity, not a *position* discontinuity.
+> "If the wind model produces a visible seam between the blade geometry and the impostor card of the same plant, the stochastic cross-fade cannot hide it.
+The cross-fade was designed to hide a *coverage* discontinuity, not a *position* discontinuity.
 The wind must be phase-locked across every path that draws that plant."

 Helio's wind model is the thing we are proudest of in the foliage stack.
-It is a three-band displacement model — trunk sway, branch flutter, leaf jitter — implemented once in a shared WGSL prelude, included by every shader that displaces a vertex.
-Grass blades, tree world-position-offset and impostor cards draw the *same plant* at different distances, and two of those are on screen simultaneously inside every LOD cross-fade band.
+It is a three-band displacement model: trunk sway, branch flutter, leaf jitter.
+It is implemented once in a shared WGSL prelude, included by every shader that displaces a vertex.
+Grass blades, tree world-position-offset and impostor cards draw the *same plant* at different distances.
+Two of those are on screen simultaneously inside every LOD cross-fade band.
 If they each grew their own `sin(time)` the silhouettes would shear apart across the fade.

-So: one implementation, shared everywhere, in phase by construction.
+One implementation, shared everywhere, in phase by construction.

 ### 7.1 The GpuWind uniform (48 bytes)